emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

       namespace: "string"                      # optional; default is the same namespace as the Filter
       arguments: JWT-Filter-Arguments          # optional

-    # ClientURL is required when grantType=="AuthorizationCode", and not allowed otherwise.
+    # ProtectedOrigins is required when grantType=="AuthorizationCode", and not allowed otherwise.
+    # More than one is allowed, but the first must be what your IdP will redirect to on successful
+    # authentication.
+    protectedOrigins:
+    - origin:              "url-string"       # origin is required for each entry
-    clientURL:             "url-string"
+    - origin:              "url-string"
+      includeSubdomains:   bool               # includeSubdomains defaults to false ...

     # ClientID is required for grantType "AuthorizationCode" and grantType "Password", and is
     # not allowed otherwise.